 Internationalisation, studies abroad and exhange agreements

-Students from other colleges or universities may set up their study plan together with the student adviser.
 Some courses may be given in English if requested by the students.
-Contract of individual course is possible.Related studies
+Agreement of individual coursework can be made.Related studies